John Boteler, 1st Baron Boteler of Brantfield

 John Boteler, 1st Baron Boteler of Brantfield, (c.
 1566 – 27 May 1637) was an English politician who sat in the House of Commons from 1625 to 1626.
 The Butlers of Hertfordshire claimed descent from Ralph le Boteler, butler to Robert de Beaumont, Count of Meulan and Earl of Leicester in the time of Henry I, and by the 15th century they had been seated at Watton for some time.

-Life
+Biography

 Boteler was the son and heir of Sir Henry Boteler of Hatfield Woodhall and of Brantfield, Hertfordshire, by his first wife, Catharine, daughter of Robert Waller, of Hadley, Middlesex.
 He was knighted at Greenwich in July 1607, and succeeded his father on 20 January 1609, aged 43.
 He was created baronet of Hatfield Woodhall on 12 April 1620.
 In 1625, he was elected Member of Parliament for Hertfordshire.
 He was re-elected M.P. for Hertfordshire in 1626.
 He was created Baron Boteler of Brantfield, co.
 Hertford, on 30 July 1628.